oves-embedded/Tickstack-Automation-Startscript/docs/README.md

 # Tickstack Automation Startscript
-- This is the script for setting up tig stack on your windows PC with on click setup.
+- This is the script for setting up tig stack on your Windows PC with on-click setup.

 ## Prerequisites
 - Have Docker Desktop for Windows.
 Download link https://docs.docker.com/desktop/install/windows-install/